auth0/docs/articles/quickstart/native/android/getting-started.md

 budicon: 715
 ---

-This quickstart guide walks you through managing authentication in your Android apps with Auth0.
+This quickstart guide walks you through managing authentication  with Auth0 in your Android apps.

 ## Sample Projects